 Core Features for Remote Automation

-• session_close: Ends the active browser instance to save resources.
+- end: Ends the active browser session to save resources.

 Technical Setup and API Integration